ForbesLindesay/atdatabases/docs/mysql-queryable.md

 ---
-id: pg-queryable
+id: mysql-queryable
-title: Postgres Queryable
+title: MySQL Queryable
 sidebar_label: Queryable
 ---

-There are three types of `Queryable` in postgres:
+There are three types of `Queryable` in the node.js MySQL driver:

 - `ConnectionPool` - represents a set of automatically managed connections to the database
 - `Connection` - represents a single physical connection to the database